 Application

 Once you have found a Coastline development or property that you are interested in, you will need to register your interest on Share to Buy, this will notify us of your interest and add you onto our mailing list.
 Once you have registered your interest, a member of the Sales Team will be in touch with further information about the development/property, if there is still availability.
-The team will provide two links; one for the online application form and another to get your financial assessment underway.
-If you are having trouble with the online application process, please contact a member of the Sales Team.
+The team will provide a link to our online application form.

-When completing the online application we will ask you to provide your proof of ID and confirm you authorise Coastline Housing to hold and process your personal data for the purposes of your application.
+When completing the online application, we will ask you to provide your proof of ID and confirm you authorise Coastline Housing to hold and process your personal data for the purposes of your application.
 If there are local connection requirements for a property that you have applied for, we will also require your proof of local connection.
-You can demonstrate your local connection in a number of ways, some examples would be; your electoral roll certificates or council tax bills.
+You can demonstrate your local connection in a number of ways, some examples would be; bank statements, utility bills, state benefit receipts, written certification (qualified persons: Solicitor/Social Worker/Probation Officer/ Inland Revenue Officer/Police Officer/Teacher/Doctor) payslips, written confirmation from employer or council tax bills.

-The financial assessments are carried out by The Mortgage People (TMP – more information on TMP can be found on our FAQ’s guide).
-TMP will collect some financial information from you in order to carry out an initial financial assessment.
+Financial assessments are carried out by The Mortgage People (TMP – more information on TMP can be found on our FAQ’s guide).
+TMP will collect some financial information from you in order to carry out the initial financial assessment.
 The assessment should provide us with enough data to make a decision on whether or not a home is affordable and sustainable for you.

 Initial Assessment